yannick-beot-sp/vscode-sailpoint-nerm/README.md

 ## Release Notes

+### 0.0.7

+- Can add a new attribute to a profile
+- Roles were not refreshed when hitting refresh

 ### 0.0.6

 - If there was no profile for a profile type, the spinner was turning forever.